zicoz18/local-subnet-development-tutorial/README.md

 This tutorial will show how to interact with them using Remix.

-> Before trying to interact with any of the precompiles be sure to add them while [creating the subnet](#step-2-create-the-subnet).
-By following the option below;
+> Before trying to interact with any of the precompiles make sure to add them while [creating the subnet](#step-2-create-the-subnet).
+You can not add them afterwards.
-> `Would you like to add a precompile to modify the EVM: Yes`

 #### General steps to interact with precompiles